Robert Torrens O'Neill: Political career

 O'Neill served as a sheriff of County Londonderry from 1869, and was the High Sheriff in 1871.
 He was also made deputy lieutenant for the county later that year, and later served as a justice of the peace for County Antrim.
 In the 1880's O'Neill was a member of the board of director, and later chairman of the Draperstown Railway.

 In 1885 O'Neill stood in the by-election for the constituency of Antrim, following the death of James Chaine.
 He was defeated by the Liberal candidate, William Pirrie Sinclair.
 Several months later, he was able to stand again in the general election, and was elected as the first Member of Parliament for Antrim Mid, which had been created following the redistribution of seats.
-He was returned four times unopposed between 1886 and 1906, and successfully defeated John Hamilton Verschoyle in his final election in 1906.
+He was returned four times unopposed between 1886 and 1906, and defeated John Hamilton Verschoyle in his final election in 1906.

 He did not stand for re-election in January 1910, citing his failing health and age.
 His nephew Arthur, who Robert had put forward as his successor, served as MP until his own death during WW1 in 1914, and his brother, Hugh was MP until the constituency was abolished in 1922.